 Another consideration is turbidity.
 If your incoming water is high in sediment you will require a pre-filter.
 The specification needed will depend on the amount of sediment.
-In many cases a 5 micron cartridge will suffice , in cases of heavier contamination this may need to be preceded by a further cartridge of 20 microns.
-We have a range of Pre-Filters.
+In many cases a single 5 micron sediment cartridge will suffice , in cases of heavier contamination this may need to be preceded by a further cartridge of 20 microns.
+We have a range of affordable & effective Pre-Filters.

 A final consideration with regard to the above filtration systems is the issue of limescale removal.
 Some filter types such as those ultilising the Active Ceramic cartridges offer the additional benefit of scale prevention, this will be stated under individual product description.

 If limescale is a major consideration for you however you may want to consider additional specific scale reduction measures.
 We supply a number of Scale Treatment Systems at very competitive prices, which work in various different ways.